Calculating Losses for Covid-19 Business Interruption Claims

 For example, a hurricane may produce increased sales for a home-repair store that was open for business.
 In those circumstances, policyholders might advocate that post-loss conditions be considered when calculating business interruption losses.

 In other instances, the converse is true; a disaster may create unfavorable post-loss economic conditions, such as where demand for the business would have been diminished by the disaster if the business had remained open.
 In those circumstances, insurers might advocate that post-loss conditions be considered.

 B. The Policy Terms

-Policies also frequently include a Loss Determination provision detailing how Business Interruption loss is to be determined.
-A typical Loss Determination provisions says that the amount of Business Interruption loss will be determined based on (1) the Net Income of the business before the loss; and (2) the likely Net Income “had no physical loss occurred.”
-(As discussed infra, the Loss Determination provisions also may contain a “favorable conditions clause,” which excludes from the lost profit calculation any increase in profits resulting from favorable post-loss business conditions.4)
+Policies also frequently include a loss determination provision detailing how business interruption loss is to be determined.
+A typical loss determination provisions says that the amount of business interruption loss will be determined based on (1) the net Income of the business before the loss; and (2) the likely net income had no physical loss occurred.
+(As discussed below, the loss determination provisions also may contain a favorable conditions clause, which excludes from the lost profit calculation any increase in profits resulting from favorable post-loss business conditions.)

 C. Interpreting the Policy

 1. Policyholders Should Recover at least Historical Profits.

 The majority of courts to have addressed the issue, including the U.S. Court of Appeals for the Fourth Circuit and U.S. Court of Appeals for the Fifth Circuit, have held that, when large-scale disasters strike, the standard policy language is interpreted so that loss is measured at a minimum by a business’ historical profits rates, even if, had the business reopened sooner (or not been damaged), its actual profits during the recovery period would have been lower.